Chess Scalps is a social competition devised as a way to

 February 9th Mark, Alan and John helped Herts beat Surrey 7½ - 4½ in Cheam, South London, scoring a win, a draw and a win respectively.

 February 8th Mike H, Duncan, Alan, Andrew and Mark attended the Hertford U3A Sci-Tech Group talk 'Relativity for the layman' by Ron Hulman.
 Ron successfuly demonstrated that the concepts of relativity are understandable to most people if explained logically and without maths.
 It seems that along with bird watching and cycling our chess club has a third special interest group - physics.

 January 26th Corinne was one of only two players to score full point in Herts u140 match against Kent.
 Result Herts 6½ - 9½ Kent.

 December 1st Ex Hertford player Svetlana Sucikova scored 4½/15 in the UK Open Blitz Championship Final.

-November Paul Byway plays for the 'Poisoned Pawns' in Division 3B South 4NCL weekend tournaments.
+November Paul Byway and Stephen Swanson play for the 'Poisoned Pawns' in Division 3B South 4NCL weekend tournaments throughout the season.

 November 15th Alan and ex-member Steve Bailes travelled to London to watch the 5th game of the Carlsen v Caruana world championship match.
 You would think we were at the local swimmimg pool as two days before our visit the organisers suddenly introduced session entry to the games area.
 The game area was disappointing anyway with limited hard bench seating.
 So perhaps it wasn't quite so bad being evicted after only 40 mins play as we adjourned to the analysis area.
 This was better, the seats had backs, and we stayed to see the whole game which, conveniently for us, finished at 6.00 pm in a draw.
 Judit Polgar was commentating.
 The arrangements at the match were quite well organised but overall the organisers lacked ambition.